Much like shopping lists in the real world, lists in Haskell are very useful. List stores multiple homogeneous items in an index-based way.

 From the below image you can understand how the list is stored.

-If you try t access 6th element when only is there then haskell will throw an error
+If you try to access the 6th element when only is there then Haskell will throw an error

-Lists can contain anything — as long as they are all of the same type.
+Lists can contain anything — as long as they are all of the same types.
 Because lists are things too, lists can contain other lists!

 Lists can contain lists ghci> let listOfLists = [[1,2],[3,4],[5,6]] ghci> listOfLists [[1,2],[3,4],[5,6]]

-We can access list of lists using the
+We can access a list of lists using the

 !! index operator